 What’s new: Jingwei Ji and Zhangjie Cao led Stanford researchers in developing Ordered Temporal Alignment Module (Otam), a model that classifies videos even with limited training data.

-Key insight: ImageNet provides over a million training examples for image classification models, while the Kinetics video dataset [TED: Need link for this] offers an order of magnitude fewer.
+Key insight: ImageNet provides over a million training examples for image classification models, while the Kinetics video dataset offers an order of magnitude fewer.
 But each video comprises hundreds of individual frames, so video datasets typically contain more images than image datasets.
 Why not take advantage of all those examples by applying image recognition techniques to videos?
 That way, each frame, rather than each video as a whole, serves as a training example.

 How it works: The task is to find the training video most similar to an input video and apply the same label.
 A convolutional neural network pre-trained on ImageNet extracts features for each input frame.
 Then the system compares the features and finds an alignment between the frames of a novel video and those of a training video.
 The CNN comprises the only trainable parameters.